-Community College of Philadelphia has two types of transfer agreements with Drexel University: dual admissions and program-to-program.
+Community College of Philadelphia has three types of transfer agreements with Temple University: dual admissions, core-to-core and program-to-program.
 To benefit from any of these agreements students must earn an appropriate associate degree before transfer.
 These agreements are not exclusive of one another and the agreements can complement one another.

-Drexel University and Community College of Philadelphia have developed a dual admissions agreement.
-This agreement is designed to assist students who earn an appropriate associate degree to transfer to Drexel University.
-Drexel University guarantees admissions on the condition that students meet all the requirements.
+Temple University and Community College of Philadelphia have developed a dual admissions agreement.
+This agreement is designed to assist students who earn an appropriate associate degree to transfer to Temple University.
+Temple University guarantees admissions on the condition that students meet all the requirements.

 Admissions into a particular major is not guaranteed.
 Upon transfer, students earn junior standing for matching majors.
 Support and financial incentives, including scholarship awards, are built-in to offer students the best opportunity for success.

 Students who do not qualify for dual admissions, are still eligible to transfer to Temple University.
 Please review the list of approved programs below and visit with a Community College of Philadelphia academic advisor or counselor for further assistance.